-As the reach and impact of business enterprises has amplified across the world, there has been increased debate in recent years about their roles and responsibilities with regard to human rights.
+As the reach and impact of businesses has grown worldwide, debate has increased about their roles and responsibilities concerning human rights.
 The Edinburgh Declaration sets out collective commitments of National Human Rights Institutions (NHRIs) to engage proactively with corporate human rights responsibility and abuses, including with reference to the UN Guiding Principles on Business and Human Rights.
-Through our Business and Human Rights Working Group, we facilitate collaborate work on this topic.
+Through our Business and Human Rights Working Group, we facilitate work in this area.

-The Working Group looks at the links between human rights and business, particularly the ways in which the private sector can help improve the human rights situation in Europe.
-It has recently focused on the use of National Action Plans to protect, respect and remedy the human rights impacts of business.
-We have also engaged on this topic with international and regional actors, including the UN, Council of the EU, European Commission and European Parliament, as well as the Council of Europe’s Steering Committee on Human Rights (CDDH).
+The Working Group looks at the links between human rights and business.
+In particular, it examines how the private sector can help improve the human rights situation in Europe.
+It then brings its collective expertise and the perspective of European NHRIs to regional and international actors.
+They include the United Nations, the Council of the EU, the European Commission and the European Parliament.

 Business & Human Rights Working Group

-Our Business and Human Rights Working Group brings together 14 European NHRIs.
-It acts as a hub of experts in this are and a platform to exchange knowledge, good practices and challenges that NHRIs face when working on business and human rights.
-It also coordinates engagement with regional actors at the level of the European Union and the Council of Europe.
+Our Business and Human Rights Working Group acts as a hub of experts in this area and a platform to exchange knowledge, good practices and challenges that NHRIs face.
+It also coordinates engagement with regional actors at the European Union and the Council of Europe.

 In the GANHRI Working Group on Business and Human Rights, ENNHRI is represented by the German NHRI (chair) and the Portuguese NHRI.